acombs801/WorkDayScheduler/README.md

-This is an 'in-browser' responsive day planner built with JavaScript that saves your lists, goals, events, etc.
+This is an 'in-browser' responsive day planner built with JavaScript with the help of Jquery that saves your lists, goals, events, etc.